KittyGiraudel/site/_posts/2013-04-08-css-alternative-select.md

 Fine.
 Now let's do this with CSS only.
 Uh-ho, not possible.
 If you're clever enough, you'll come up with a solution involving hidden radio inputs within your list items.
 Sounds fair enough; so... you end up using multiple form elements... not to use a form element.
 Right?

-<blockquote class="pull-quote--right">You end up using multiple form elements not to use a form element.</blockquote>
+> You end up using multiple form elements not to use a form element.

 Let's say you don't mind the extra-processing that comes with the multiple radio buttons compared to the regular `<select>` element...